Skip to content

 In addition, go to Settings > Windows Update > Check for updates.
 Install patches like KB5051987, which stabilized Auto HDR for AMD GPUs, and optional driver updates.

-Now, play an HDR game for 30 minutes, check if noting frame drops or crashes.
+Now, play an HDR game for 30 minutes and check for frame drops or crashes.
 If issues linger, lower in-game settings (e.g., shadows to Medium) to ease GPU load.

 Reduce System Bloat

-Windows 11 comes loaded with apps—Copilot, Xbox Game Bar, Weather—that run in the background, eating CPU, RAM, and disk resources.
+Windows 11 comes with built-in apps—Copilot, Xbox Game Bar, and Weather—that run in the background, consuming CPU, RAM, and disk resources.
 On a 16GB system, bloat can consume 20-30% of memory, tanking FPS in Apex Legends or causing hitching in open-world games.
 Stripping these out gives your games more breathing room.

 Disable Startup Apps